 A quick ACT/SAT comparison:

-- Both tests cover reading, writing and math, but the ACT also includes a science section.
+- Both tests cover reading, writing and math.

 A free full-length practice test is included in the Preparing for the ACT Guide, which is available in most high schools or alternatively can be downloaded here (a PDF).